From: $360.00

 Quick Start

-3. Plug the 6-position JST-GH plug into the serial JST-GH receptacle on the BLUART serial adapter.
+3. Plug the 6-position JST GH plug into the serial JST GH receptacle on the BLUART adapter.

 4. Plug the BLUART into the computer using a Micro-USB to USB-A Cable.

-5. Start Ping-Viewer, it should automatically detect the connected Ping device and display it in the device manager menu.
+5. Start Ping Viewer, it should automatically detect the connected Ping Sonar and display it in the device manager menu.

 Guides